 Virginia Law Review Online is the Virginia Law Review‘s exclusive online publication.
 VLR Online features short essays and responses by law professors, judges, practicing lawyers, scholars from other disciplines, and current law students.

 We welcome any submission that would meaningfully contribute to academic legal discourse.
 Submissions may respond to the articles and essays that we publish in both our print edition and VLR Online.
 Submissions may also explore new ideas that are unrelated to our print content, or comment on legal issues that are of current interest.

 When reviewing submissions, Virginia Law Review Online considers whether the pieces are topical, intuitive, and important.

 Submissions selected for publication will undergo an expedited editing process.
-Assuming author compliance with the editing schedule, VLR Online guarantees publication within two weeks of acceptance.
+Assuming author compliance with the editing schedule, VLR Online guarantees a quick turnaround between acceptance and publication.

 Format: We only accept electronic submissions to VLR Online.
 Submissions should be sent by e-mail to email@example.com in Microsoft Word format.
 The subject line of the email should read “Online Submission.”
 Submissions should be in Times 11 or a larger sized font, should utilize footnotes instead of endnotes, and should have numbered pages.
 All submissions must include:

 - A cover letter, which should prominently feature the following:

 - an e-mail address (Note: We will not acknowledge receipt of submissions without an e-mail address),